 ■NOTE: Grasp the moveable sheave and lift it upward; then release it.
 It must move freely and not bind at any point.

 2. Install the spring.
 3. Align the match marks (X) and install the clutch cover and secure with six cap screws.
-Tighten using a criss-cross pattern to 120 in.-lb.
+Tighten using a crisscross pattern to 10 ft-lb.

 DRIVEN CLUTCH

 Disassembling